SaraVieira/melee/README.md

 1. If you wish to receive updates from future changes on the boilerplate.
 Add a new remote to point to this project: `git remote add boilerplate git@bitbucket.org:betfair-us/tvg-react-boilerplate`
 1. `yarn install`

+## You should be aware

+* This is opinionated.
+* If you're building a service instead of a React Application, this might be a little overkill.
+* This is a work in progress and there's a lot of room to improve.
+If you have ideas, open an Issue in bitbucket.

+## Goodies

+* Server-Side Render with Hot-Module Replacement (in development mode: `yarn start:dev`)
+* Reports.
+Most commands create reports in the the `reports` folder.
+* Cache.
+If it can be cached, then is cached.
+You can see that in the `.tmp` folder
+* DLL Support.
+All vendors are split in a DLL bundle.

 ## Notes

 1. [Yarn](https://yarnpkg.com/): We're currently trialling it as an alternative to [npm](https://www.npmjs.com/) and this might change in the future.